C6H15/Boundaries/docs/api/types.md

 - `TrackGroups` - Assigns the boundary to one or more groups.
 - `UntrackGroups` - Unassigns the boundary from one or more groups.
 - `Destroy` - Removes the boundary and frees up resources.
+> [!NOTE] Boundary Part Removal
+> Upon destroying a boundary, any associated part will remain.
+You must manually destroy the part if you want it removed.
+This only applies if you supplied a part when creating a boundary.

 ## _BoundaryProperties
 ```luau:no-line-numbers